 So the time has finally come.
-After months of waiting, worrying and Facebook-stalking sorority girls (it’s okay, we all do it), you’re finally ready for sorority recruitment.
-But as much as you may have dreamed (and/or freaked out) about this week, you still have no idea what to expect.
-But this week, you’ll finally get to figure out which house will eventually become your home, and which group of girls will become your sisters.
-You only get one chance at rush, so it helps to know exactly what you’re getting yourself into before you start, so you can focus on putting your best face forward!
+After months of waiting, worrying, and Facebook-stalking sorority girls (it’s okay, we all do it), you’re finally ready for sorority recruitment.
+But as much as you may have dreamed — and/or freaked out — about this week, you still have no idea what to expect.
+But by the end of it, you’ll finally get to figure out which house will eventually become your home, and which group of girls will become your sisters.
+It helps to know exactly what you’re getting yourself into before you start, so you can focus on putting your best face forward!
 Keep in mind, every school does recruitment a little differently, so this may not exactly reflect your own experience.
-But to give you an idea of what rush is like, and to help you rise above all the other rushees, here's a day-by-day guide to this crazy, crazy week.
+But to give you an idea of what rush is like, and to help you rise above all the other rushees, here’s a day-by-day guide to this crazy, crazy week.

 What you do

 An older sorority girl, who has temporarily disaffiliated from her chapter to be your guide (often known as a Rho Gamma or Rho Chi), will lead you and a bunch of other PNMs — potential new members — from house to house.
 When the clock strikes the hour, the door will fly open and you’ll see dozens of sorority girls screaming and dancing.
 A sorority girl will grab your arm and lead you to a chair.
 You’ll talk for about five minutes, and then another girl will come over, so you can talk to her instead.
 This will happen until you have talked to three or four girls.
 After about 20 minutes, the rush chair will make a speech, and you might hear a funny story or do a short activity before you’re ushered out.
 At the end of the day, you’ll write down which chapters you liked the best and cut a few houses.